15 min read

 “Old habits,” he said.
 “Where I grew up, you learned to stay alert to things.
 To listen for what was off.
 After a while you don't stop listening just because the things you were listening for aren't there anymore.
 The habit outlasts the reason for it.”

 Mateo's silhouette nodded once in the blue light.
-A pause, a slight shift in breathing; acknowledging without prying.
+A pause, a shift in breathing.
+Acknowledging without prying.

 Julian understood the shape of it.
 Not self-doubt, exactly.
-Mateo's hands had curled into fists against the sheets, knuckles white in the blue light, as if he were physically holding onto something that might slip away at any moment.
-His voice had that slight vibration people get when they've staked everything on a single card and are waiting to see if it's enough.
-He didn't offer reassurance.
+Mateo's hands had curled into fists against the sheets, as if he were holding onto something that might slip away at any moment.
+His voice had that vibration people get when they've staked everything on a single card and are waiting to see if it's enough.
+Julian didn't offer reassurance.
 Reassurance wasn't what Mateo was asking for.

 “That's a harder question than most people bring here,” Julian said.

 Julian counted the forty-three seconds until the HVAC cycled.
 Then the seventeen until the relay clicked.
-He lay with his eyes open in the thin blue light and wondered, with the detached clarity of very late at night, which of them would still be here by the end of the week, and whether the question was about Neurovia or something else entirely.
+He lay with his eyes open in the thin blue light and wondered which of them would still be here by the end of the week, and whether the question was about Neurovia or something else entirely.

 * * *